 Transformers: The Ride-3D

-Using a groundbreaking roving motion base ride system that Universal Creative developed, the attraction takes passengers into the world of the popular Michael Bay movies.
+Using a groundbreaking roving motion base ride system that Universal Creative developed (for The Amazing Adventures of Spider-Man at Universal Orlando), Transformers: The Ride 3D takes passengers into the world of the popular Michael Bay movies through a dark ride.
 The action is frenetic, and the visuals are dazzling.
-Like Harry Potter and the Forbidden Journey, this is one of the premier attractions in all of parkdom.
-Read my review of Transformers: The Ride 3D.Continue to 5 of 11 below.
+Like Harry Potter and the Forbidden Journey, this is one of the park’s premier attractions.

 Despicable Me Minion Mayhem

-Universal's own Minions and the other characters from the popular and funny Despicable Me movies are featured in the wonderful ridefilm.
-The high-def resolution helps make the attraction particularly immersive and engaging.
-Read my review of Despicable Me Minion Mayhem.Continue to 6 of 11 below.
+Universal’s own Minions and the other characters from the popular and funny Despicable Me movies are featured in the wonderful ride film.
+The high-def resolution helps make Despicable Me Minion Mayhem particularly immersive and engaging.
+It is simultaneously funny, heartwarming, and loaded with frenetic action.

 King Kong 360 3-D